calroc/Thun/docs/Compiling_Joy.rst

     stack_effect = eval('(((a1, (a2, s1)), (a5, (a6, (a7, s0)))), ((a1, (a5, s1)), s0))', tv)

-The ``right`` and ``left`` parts of the ordered binary tree node are subsumed in the tail of the node's stack/list.
+The ``right`` and ``left`` parts of the ordered binary tree node are subsumed in the tail of the node’s stack/list.

 .. code:: ipython2